Skip to main contentScroll Top

 2- Wat Mahathat

-A temple of importance, as it was a royal monastery and the seat of the supreme patriarch of the city's inhabitants until the end of the Ayutthaya period.
+Le Wat Mahathat Nevertheless, it remains an important temple; it was a royal monastery and the seat of the supreme patriarch ("religious leader of the monks" of the country) until the end of the Ayutthaya period.

 This is probably the most famous of the historical park, because it is here that you can admire the famous head of a Buddha statue, literally embedded in the old roots of a tree.
 This image has become a true symbol of Ayutthaya.